• Level of education

 Objectives

-- Identify the characteristics of sustainability problems and the limitations of the approaches used
+- Identify the characteristics of sustainability issues and the limitations of the approaches used

-- Understand and know how to establish the relationship between the mechanisms governing aging and the evolution of physical, chemical and functional properties of materials
+- Understand and know how to establish the relationship between the mechanisms governing aging and changes in the physical, chemical, and functional properties of materials.

-- Know how to propose a methodology for a multi-scale study of the durability of a product/material.
+- Know how to propose a multi-scale methodology for studying the sustainability of a product/material.

-- Identify the different factors influencing the degradation of polymers
+- Identify the various factors influencing polymer degradation

-- Distinguish the different types of chemical degradation of polymers
+- Distinguish between different types of chemical degradation of polymers

 - Describe the radiochemical degradation of polymers